top of page

 An Advisory Board was created in 2020 and a strategic plan developed to focus on three areas: 1. childism theory (the big idea, how it can be developed, and how it needs to be critiqued and evolved); 2. childism research (interdisciplinary social scientific and humanistic studies); and 3. childism practice (finding ways to inspire collective reimaginings of politics, economics, education, families, communities, law, business, and power relations).

-For its first three years, the Childism Institute's major endeavor was its tri-annual Transnational Childism Colloquium (TCC), an online discussion that brought together childism experts and scholars and activists interested in childism.
+For its first three years, the Childism Institute's major endeavor was its tri-annual Transnational Childism Colloquium (TCC), an online discussion that brought together childism scholars and activists.
 As can be seen on our Events page, the TCC has explored a wide range of issues in childism theory and research, childism in relation to other -isms, and childism in practice.
 The 9 TCCs that took place from 2020 to 2023 involved a total of 67 speakers and an average of 71 participants per event from over 40 countries.

 During this period, the Childism Institute also conducted book talks and mini-conferences and published numerous podcasts, blogs, and media.
 It developed active listserv, facebook, and X/twitter sites (to join or post, see below).
 And it collaborated on the publication of numerous scholarly articles, including a special issue on "Childism" in the journal Children & Society.
 We have also conducted online workshops and book discussions and undertaken a variety of consultations, presentations, types of activism, blogs, and other media.

-Starting in 2023, the Childism Institute reorganized into a research and activism program Co-Directed by Tanu Biswas, John Wall, and Hanne Warming and co-hosted at University of Stavenger (Norway), Rutgers University (United States), and Roskilde University (Denmark).
-This tripartite hosting is designed to facilitate a new phase of work that focuses on more specific collaborations with other programs and individuals through a variety of forums including the TCC but also workshops, publications, consultations with child and youth organizations, and the like.
+Starting in 2023, the Childism Institute reorganized into a research and activism program Co-Directed by Tanu Biswas, John Wall, and Hanne Warming and co-hosted at The Childism Institute at University of Stavenger (Norway), The Childism Institute at Rutgers University (United States), and The Childism Institute at Roskilde University (Denmark).
+This tripartite hosting is designed to facilitate a new phase of work that focuses on more specific collaborations with other programs and individuals through a variety of workshops, publications, consultations with child and youth organizations, and the like.

 If you are interested in collaborating with us, please email us at the address below.